 We watch the sky.

-We see amazing things growing in the woods.
+We see amazing things in our own backyard.

 We look up at the moon.

 We learn new things online, like electronics and soldering.

 We have pets.
 We watch our lizards like they are television, and we keep nature journals (in the basket.)

 We play with magnets.

 We read about God's creation.

 We babysit our microbe biosphere, which is almost a year old.